RenieWell/github.io/index.md

   InteriorGS bridges the gap between scan-based and artist-designed datasets by combining photorealistic rendering with 3DGS reconstruction from over 5 million images.
 It includes:
   - 554,000+ object instances across 755 categories
   - Per-object semantic labels and 3D bounding boxes
-  - Occupancy maps foragent navigation
+  - Occupancy maps for agent navigation
   - 80+ environment types (e.g., homes, museums, convenience stores)

   The dataset supports research in 3D scene understanding, controllable generation, and embodied AI.
 A web-based viewer is also available for exploring the data.